Code-Institute-Submissions/milestone-2-budgetcalc/- BACKLOG - primary.md

 # BACKLOG primary

 ## CURRENT SPRINT (Highest priority is on top)
-- [ ] Add sticky sidebar for navigation between sections
+- [ ] Using vw for repsonsive font size on sidebar - check if this is the best method, otherwise set breakpoints: https://www.w3schools.com/howto/howto_css_responsive_text.asp

 - [ ] Calculate left overs